- Travel insurance

-Our policies cover you, even if you’re pregnant.
+Our travel insurance policies cover you, even if you’re pregnant.
 What’s more, you can add your child to the policy for free once they're born, and then take them on their very first holiday!

 Travel insurance is always a top priority when booking a getaway, but even more so when it comes to travelling whilst pregnant.
 A good pregnancy travel insurance policy will cover most potential issues that could arise on your holiday, and give you peace of mind throughout your trip.